 Affordable housing continues to be identified as a critical housing need at this time.
 The 2015 citywide Master Plan addresses the need for the creation and maintenance of new and existing affordable housing opportunities, as well as strategies for accomplishing that objective.
-Several of the strategies are discussed in the FY 2015-2019 Consolidated Plan.
-In 2015, the City Council-appointed Housing Committee, which includes representatives from the Planning and Community Development Departments, is working on a report regarding the creation of additional affordable housing units and zoning changes.
+In 2015, the City Councilappointed Housing Committee, which includes representatives from the Planning and Community Development Departments, is working on a report regarding the creation of additional affordable housing units and zoning changes.
 These policy considerations are intended to encourage mixed use redevelopment that incorporates workforce housing along transit corridors and central village concept.
 This work builds upon the 2008 Housing Commiteee that included establishing a Workforce Housing Trust Fund and zoning changes.
 The 2008 final report is available on the City's website.